 \section{Applications for Circuits with Short-Circuit Noise}

 In this section, we prove our main theorems (Theorems~\ref{thm:main} and~\ref{thm:converse-inf}).
 We show that the KW-transformation between formulas and protocols (and vice versa) extends to the noisy setting in a manner that preserves noise-resilience.
-Applying the results of Sections \ref{sec:codingLarge}--\ref{sec:codingSmall} onto the realm of boolean formulas gives a construction of formulas resilient to an optimal level of a fraction $(1/5-\eps)$ of short-circuit gates in any input-to-output path.
-Additionally, the results of Section~\ref{sec:imp} imply that noise-resilience of $1/5$ is maximal for formulas (assuming polynomial overhead).
+Applying the results from Sections \ref{sec:codingLarge}--\ref{sec:codingSmall} onto the realm of boolean formulas gives a construction that is resilient to an optimal level of noise, namely, a fraction of $(1/5-\eps)$ of short-circuit gates in any input-to-output path.
+Additionally, the results of Section~\ref{sec:imp} imply that noise-resilience of $1/5$ is maximal for formulas (assuming a polynomial overhead).

-In the following subsections, we show how to convert between formulas and protocols without affecting the noise-resilience.
-If we start with a formula that is resilient to $(\alpha,\beta)$-corruptions, our transformation yields a protocol resilient to $(\alpha,\beta)$-corruptions (Proposition~\ref{prop:FtoP}).
-Moreover, given a protocol resilient to $(\alpha,\beta)$-corruptions, the transformation yields a formula which is resilient to a similar level of noise (Proposition~\ref{prop:PtoF}).
+In the following subsections, we show how to convert between formulas and protocols while preserving their noise-resilience.
+If we start with a formula that is resilient to $(\alpha,\beta)$-corruptions, our transformation yields a protocol that is resilient to $(\alpha,\beta)$-corruptions (Proposition~\ref{prop:FtoP}).
+Moreover, given a protocol that is resilient to $(\alpha,\beta)$-corruptions, the transformation yields a formula that is resilient to a similar level of noise (Proposition~\ref{prop:PtoF}).